Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Experiments

-\paragraph{Toy experiments for evaluating Partial-KPG-RL.} Figure~\ref{fig:toy_experiment} illustrates the toy data experiment for evaluating the partial-KPG-RL model.
+\textit{Toy experiments for evaluating partial KPG-RL.} Figure~\ref{fig:toy_experiment} illustrates the toy data experiment for evaluating the partial KPG-RL model.
 In Fig.~\ref{fig:toy_experiment}, the source (blue) and target (green) distributions are Gaussian mixtures.
 The source (resp. target) distribution is composed of three (resp. two) distinct Gaussian components indicated by different shapes where the same shapes indicate the points of the same class.
-When conducting OT, the source class data represented by ``{ {$\bigtriangleup$}}'' should not be transported.
-In Figs.~\ref{fig:toy_experiment}(a) and~\ref{fig:toy_experiment}(b), we can observe that both the partial-OT model (defined in Eq.~\eqref{eq:pot}) and the partial-GW model~\citep{chapel2020partial} wrongly transport some source points of class ``{ {$\bigtriangleup$}}'' to target domain and lead to lower matching accuracy.
-With the guidance of a few keypoints (red pairs), our proposed partial-KPG-RL model does not transport the source points of class ``{ {$\bigtriangleup$}}'' to target domain and apparently improves the matching accuracy, as in Fig.~\ref{fig:toy_experiment}(c).
+When conducting OT, the source class data represented by ``{ {$\bigtriangleup$}}'' should not be transported. {The masses of all data points (including keypoints) are set to $1/m$ where $m$ is the number of source data points.
+Note that the total target mass is less than 1.} In Figs.~\ref{fig:toy_experiment}(a) and~\ref{fig:toy_experiment}(b), we can observe that both the partial-OT model (defined in Eq.~\eqref{eq:pot}) and the partial-GW model~\citep{chapel2020partial} wrongly transport some source points of class ``{ {$\bigtriangleup$}}'' to target domain and lead to lower matching accuracy.
+With the guidance of a few keypoints (red pairs), our proposed partial KPG-RL model does not transport the source points of class ``{ {$\bigtriangleup$}}'' to target domain and apparently improves the matching accuracy, as in Fig.~\ref{fig:toy_experiment}(c).